Christopher C. Murray

 - Clerkship, Judge Fred I. Parker, U.S. Court of Appeals, Second Circuit

-- Indianapolis Bar Association (Chair, Executive Committee of the Labor and Employment Section)
+- Indianapolis Bar Association (Executive Committee of the Labor and Employment Section)

 - Indiana Federal Community Defender, Inc. (Board of Directors)